 The information in PASS is collected using separate questionnaires for the household and individual levels.
 First, a household interview is conducted.
 This interview gathers information about the entire household.
-The target person for this household interview4 was selected during the contact phase preceding the interviews.
+The target person for this household interview was selected during the contact phase preceding the interviews.
 Personal interviews of the household members follow the household interview.
 The aim is to conduct a personal interview of each individual living in the household who is 15 years of age or older.
-House-hold members who are 65 or older receive a shortened version of the questionnaire (the senior citizens questionnaire), which excludes questions that are irrelevant to that age group.
+House-hold members who are 65 or older receive a shortened version of the questionnaire (the senior citizens' questionnaire), which excludes questions that are irrelevant to that age group.

-The survey instruments and interview program for wave 12 are based on those used in wave 11.
+The survey instruments and interview program for wave 13 are based on those used in wave 12.
 However, individual questions and modules have been revised or newly developed (see Chapter 1.3 for an overview).

-The PASS survey instruments are designed to allow not only repeat interviews of individuals and households but also first-time interviews5.

-Since wave 3, dependent interviewing has been used for certain questions to update in-formation ments the entire study, details the objectives and design of PASS and presents the contents and instruments of the survey.
+The PASS survey instruments are designed to allow not only repeat interviews of individuals and households but also first-time interviews.
+Since wave 3, dependent interviewing has been used for certain questions to update in-formation that the respondent had previously provided to avoid seam effects in the repeat interviews and to increase data quality.
+Informents the entire study, details the objectives and design of PASS and presents the contents and instruments of the survey.
 Moreover, it describes the structure of the scientific use file and the concept of the variable types and their names.

-4 The target person for the household interview should know as much as possible about general household issues, and target selection was based on the rules documented in the methods reports (Jesske & Quandt, 2011; Jesske & Schulz 2012; Jesske & Schulz 2013; Jesske & Schulz 2014; Jesske & Schulz 2015; Jesske et al. 2016; Jesske et al. 2017; Jesske & Schulz 2018; Jesske et al. 2019).
+&lt;sup>4 The target person for the household interview should know as much as possible about general household issues, and target selection was based on the rules documented in the methods reports (Jesske & Quandt, 2011; Jesske & Schulz 2012; Jesske & Schulz 2013; Jesske & Schulz 2014; Jesske & Schulz 2015; Jesske et al. 2016; Jesske et al. 2017; Jesske & Schulz 2018; Jesske et al. 2019; Jesske et al. 2020).

-5 First-time interviewed households include the following groups: (1) households from the refreshment and replenishment samples of the current wave; and (2) households that split off from households interviewed during previous waves (split-off households).
+&lt;sup>5 First-time interviewed households include the following groups: (1) households from the refreshment and replenishment samples of the current wave; and (2) households that split off from households interviewed during previous waves (split-off households).
 (For further explanation, please see the wave 4 methods report (Jesske & Quandt, 2011).)